Ben Turner (footballer): Non-League

 For the 2021–22 season he dropped into the Northern Premier League Premier Division, where he was a part of the Buxton side that finished Champions.

 On 27 May 2022, he signed for newly promoted Northern Premier League Premier Division side Ilkeston Town managed by Martin Carruthers.
 Following the sacking of Carruthers, Turner was appointed assistant manager to interim manager Jamie Ward, being given the job on a permanent basis on 21 September 2022.

 On 25 October 2022, following surgery on an ankle injury sustained earlier in the season, Turner confirmed his retirement from football.

 International career

 He has been called up to the England under-19 squad, he was on the bench twice without playing, but then made his debut on 20 May 2007 against Czech Republic for a UEFA European U-19 Championship Tournament, but was later substituted for Liverpool's Jack Hobbs.

 He is also eligible to play for Wales through his Welsh grandparents.
 However, Turner rejected the chance to play for Wales.

 Coaching career

 On 10 November 2022, Turner left his assistant manager role at Ilkeston Town to join League One club Forest Green Rovers as a first-team coach.

 On 27 January 2023, Turner left Forest Green Rovers along with assistant manager Michael Doyle after the club parted company with Ian Burchnall on 26 January 2023.

+On 17 December 2023, Turner was appointed Woking FC's Assistant Manager, reuniting with Michael Doyle, their First Team Coach.
+On 14 December 2024, he departed the club alongside Doyle.